UbaidillahGit/kanban_board/README.md

     This layer will be associated with Presentation layer, which is will output the process of the business logic

 - "Domain"
-    this layer will contain all entities of our app and will not depend to any other layers.
+    this layer will contain all entities of our app and will not depend to any other layers instead the other layers will depends on this "Domain" layer

 - "Infrastructure"
     This layer will hold the data transfers both "remote" or "local", each data call will be covered on a "repository" class